-- This was the plot to a Garfield and Friends episode.
+- This was a Brick Joke in a Garfield and Friends episode.
 Jon refuses to write down a parking location (the lot is coded by numbers and colors) and says he'll memorize it only to get more and more confused as everyone around him keeps mentioning colors and numbers.
-Eventually Garfield and Odie abandon him, still hunting in the gigantic parking lot.
+Eventually Garfield and Odie get home themselves, while at the end of the episode, Jon is still hunting in the gigantic parking lot.

 - On Rocko's Modern Life, "Who Gives A Buck?" features a parking lot so large, some people have been wandering it for years looking for their cars.
 One of them is a grown man dressed like a little boy and still looking for "mommy's car," and a few scenes later Rocko and Heffer pass a senile old woman going "Son?
 Have you found the car yet?"

 - In Invader Zim, Dib once found himself in a parking lot inhabited by a group of people who got lost looking for their car and have become convinced they are "rat people."
 (Not those rat people.)

 - A running gag in the "Mermaid Man and Barnacle Boy" episodes of Sponge Bob Square Pants is the heroic duo's nearly impossible-to-find "Invisible Boatmobile."

 - One of Cartoon Network's early promotional shorts had Space Ghost offer Fred Flintstone his parking space, then wonder where the heck he parked his car, then remembered that he Flew into Work.
 Silly Him.